Introduction to Impex

 System Information Page

-The System Information page contains information about the configuration and health of the IMPEX station.
+The System Information page contains information about the configuration and health of the Impex station.

 On the initial screen down in the right corner is the link to the information page.
 This link will be green in case the Anti Virus signatures and Operating System are up to date and red in case they are out of date.